espocrm/documentation/docs/development/extension-packages.md

 ### Package

-At the end, we need to pack all these files into a ZIP archive.
+In the end, we need to pack all these files into a ZIP archive.

 ## Template repository

-You can use [this template repository](https://github.com/espocrm/ext-template) to create a git repository for your extension.
+You can use a [template repository](https://github.com/espocrm/ext-template) to create a git repository for your extension.